 Here are some strategies to help with conflicts:

-- Each team member should make changes in a separate branch to avoid conflicts.
-Changes should be merged into master once reviewed and approved by other team members (eg. GitHub pull request).
+- Each collaborator should make changes in a separate branch to avoid conflicts.
+Changes should be merged into master once reviewed and approved by other collaborators (eg. GitHub pull request).

 - If a conflict occurs on pull, delete the branch locally and re-fetch it from the branches dialog.